Pokémon Ruby and Sapphire

 The string "No special ability."
 (Japanese: とくせいなし) is used when the game manages a Pokémon with an Ability of identifier 00.
 The term is never used in normal gameplay within the final game because all Pokémon were given Abilities.

-Cacophony is an Ability not assigned to any Pokémon in the final game that has identical flavor text to the used ability Soundproof.
+Cacophony (Japanese: そうおん Noise) is an Ability not assigned to any Pokémon in the final game that has identical flavor text to the used ability Soundproof.
 It was presumably meant to be the Ability for the Pokémon Whismur, Loudred, and Exploud, given their penchant for noise-based attacks.
-However, despite there being multiple redundant Abilities for different Pokémon families, Cacophony was dropped in favor of Soundproof, and the Cacophony Ability does not exist in the Generation IV, V, or VI games.
+However, despite there being multiple redundant Abilities for different Pokémon families, Cacophony was dropped in favor of Soundproof, and the Cacophony ability has not reappeared in any later generations.